yownas/vzsh-modules/README.md

 To use these scripts you need vzsh from https://github.com/yownas/vzsh

+## help - List modules and show help

+    vzsh -M help
+    vzsh -M help -s

+List modules in your module folder and show usage. -s gives a short output with only the first line of the module.

-## df - Disk usage
+## qc - Quick Check

-    vzsh -M df
+    vzsh -M qc

-Will show a "top 5" list of containers sorted by disk usage, in percent.

-Good way to see if any containers are about to run out of space.
+Will show things like top 5 disk usage and failed beancounters.
+Can be good to get a quick overview if any containers seem to have any problems.

 Requirements: Need "hostrun" permissions.

-## list - List modules

-    vzsh -M list

-List modules and print a description of them.

 ## wol - Wake On Lan